rhymeyang/Se/docs/308B/BusinessResilience.md

 For even longer retention, for example, tapes created on the first Sunday of the first month of each calendar quarter can be retained until the first Sunday of the first month of the next quarter.
 Backup media can be kept for even longer if needed.

-- **Towers of Hanoi**
-  - The Towers of Hanoi backup media retention scheme is complex but results in a more efficient scheme for producing a lengthier retention of some backups.
+**Towers of Hanoi**<br/>The Towers of Hanoi backup media retention scheme is complex but results in a more efficient scheme for producing a lengthier retention of some backups.
 Patterned after the Towers of Hanoi puzzle, the scheme is most easily understood visually, as shown in [Figure 5-36](/images/308b/ch05r21.jpeg) in a five-level scheme.

 ![Images](/images/308b/ch05r21.jpeg)

 **Figure 5-36** Towers of Hanoi backup media rotation scheme

-- **Backup Media Storage**
-  - Backup media that remains in the same location as backed up systems is adequate for data recovery purposes but completely inadequate for disaster recovery purposes: any event that physically damages information systems (such as fire, smoke, flood, hazardous chemical spill, and so on) is also likely to damage backup media.
+**Backup Media Storage**<br/>Backup media that remains in the same location as backed up systems is adequate for data recovery purposes but completely inadequate for disaster recovery purposes: any event that physically damages information systems (such as fire, smoke, flood, hazardous chemical spill, and so on) is also likely to damage backup media.
 To provide disaster recovery protection, backup media must be stored off-site in a secure location.
 Selection of this storage location is as important as the selection of a primary business location: in the event of a disaster, the survival of the organization may depend upon the protection measures in place at the off-site storage location.

 > **EXAM TIP**
 >